mmanchee/PizzaParlor/README.md

 ## Description

 A website for people to order a pizza with a selection of toppings.
+This project uses constructors to create a simulated ordering process for requesting a pizza from Plaza Pizza Parlor.
+Two object constructors were built 1. to create an order with; Name, Pizza size and Toppings and 2. to create a ordering queue for multiple single orders.
+Delivery and takeout systems were added later with a receipt, pricing and order payment.

 ### Specs
 | Spec | Input | Output |